docker/docs/deploy/rbac/usermgmt-create-subjects.md

 {% if include.ui %}

-Users, teams, and organizations are referred to as subjects in Docker Universal Control Plane (UCP).
+Users, teams, and organizations are referred to as subjects in Docker Enterprise Edition.

 Individual users can belong to one or more teams but each team can only be in one organization.
 At the fictional startup, Acme Company, all teams in the